Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 Publicly available data sources are typically aggregated (i.e., state, district, or school level) or de-identified individual level datasets that are available through various agencies such as state departments of education or federal agencies.
 These datasets are often extracted by downloading a file, although some organizations may have more sophisticated API capabilities.
 The quality of these datasets may vary.
 A few tips for working with publicly available datasets are:

+1. Extract the data early on in your project.
+    - Even if it is not the most up to date data that you need, it's important to get a sense early on for what the data looks like (e.g., what variables are included, what file types data is stored in, how the files are structured).
+This helps you prepare for future data wrangling needs.
-1. Find the associated documentation and read it thoroughly.
+2. Find the associated documentation and read it thoroughly.
 Types of documentation to look for are:
     - Data dictionaries or codebooks
       - These documents will help you interpret and use variables correctly
     - Changelogs
       - Public data sources are constantly updating (e.g., new data is acquired, errors are found).
 It's important to understand what version of the data you working with.
     - Data quality documentation
       - This documentation helps make you aware of any known issues in the data
-2. Do not hesitate to reach out for help
+3. Do not hesitate to reach out for help
     - Typically the site will include contact information for questions.
 Never hesitate to reach out to that contact if there is something you do not understand in the data.
-3. If extracting data across states (e.g., Missouri Department of Elementary and Secondary Education and Oklahoma State Department of Education), be aware that the information may not be easily comparable.
+4. If extracting data across states (e.g., Missouri Department of Elementary and Secondary Education and Oklahoma State Department of Education), be aware that the information may not be easily comparable.
 While you may find that some states use similar standards, it is common for states to collect and store data in different ways (e.g., different state assessments, different ways of reporting enrollment).
 Depending on your data needs, it may be better to use a data source that aggregates information across states.
 Examples of such data sources include the Department of Education's Common Core of Data ^[https://nces.ed.gov/ccd/] or EDFacts ^[https://www2.ed.gov/about/inits/ed/edfacts/index.html].
-Or if you are needing to use multiple data sources, other tools, such as the Urban Institute's Education Data Portal ^[https://educationdata.urban.org/documentation/], have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.
+Or if you are needing to use multiple data sources, other tools, such as the Urban Institute’s Education Data Portal ^[https://educationdata.urban.org/documentation/], have even harmonized variables and documentation across several federal government datasets, allowing researchers to access multiple data sources in a single site.